apperceptions/blog/README.md

-# blog

-blog.apperceptions.org
+# blog.apperceptions.org

-gh-pages branch of this project
+This is the gh-pages branch of this project for the GitHub hosted blog for this project.